pnposch/FitTrackee/docsrc/source/features/workout.rst

 - public: anyone can see data even unauthenticated users.

 | Workout visibility applies to title, description, records and workout data except elevation.
-| Media visibility applies to photos.
+| Media visibility applies to photos displayed in workout cards (timeline, user profile) and workout details.
 | Analysis visibility applies to chart data, elevation and segments, if workout is associated with a file.
 | Map visibility applies to the map and photos coordinates, if workout is associated with a file.